nuventosam/Data-Academy-Sam/README.md

 commit -> Saves files in Git
 Push -> Uploads Git commits to a remote repo, like Github Pull -> Download changes from remote repo to your local device
+ ##Header two
+I've managed to edit this file using vim which allows me to open the file to see the text and add notes to it.